RissaStack/Lizard-Coin-Tracker/README.md

 The Watchlist page of our platform, allowing users to create a personalized list of their favorite coins and track them easily.
 ![webpage preview](assets/images/Watchlist-preview.png)

-Discover the essentials of crypto with our informative Learn page, featuring educational resources and industry analysis to keep you up-to-date.
+Discover the essentials of crypto with our informative Learn page, featuring educational resources if you are new to the world of crypto currencies.
 ![webpage preview](assets/images/Learnmore-preview.png)

 ## Technologies used